Loading

 Bourbon Vanilla

-Originally from Mexico, Bourbon vanilla beans are today mainly grown in Madagascar, with smaller harvests being grown on other islands in the Indian Ocean and Indonesia.
+Bourbon Vanilla is the appellation for Vanilla Planifolia Beans grown in the Indian Ocean, meaning Madagascar, La Reunion, Comoros, Mauritius, and Mayotte.
 Bourbon vanilla beans are long and slender, and ideally, you should look for straight beans when using the seeds for cooking or baking.
-They have a rich taste and smell, with flavor notes such as dried fruit, rum and raisins.
-They bring a creamy flavor to the products they’re used in, and have strong vanillin overtones.
+They have a rich taste and smell, with flavor notes such as dried fruit, rum, and raisins.
+They bring a creamy flavor to the products they’re used in and have strong vanillin overtones.

 Vanilla flavors